vscosta/yap/docs/md/load_files.md

-@defgroup load_files Loading and Organising YAP Programs
+@page load_files Loading and Organising YAP Programs

   @brief Next, we present the main predicates and directives available to load files and to control the Prolog environment.